AllianceSoftware/alliance-platform-py/packages/ap-ui/docs/templatetags.rst

 Render an `Menubar <https://main--64894ae38875dcf46367336f.chromatic.com/?path=/docs/ui-menubar--docs>`_ component.

 You can use ``Menubar.Section``, ``Menubar.Item``, and `Menubar.SubMenu`` components to build the menu.

+For navigation menus that don't need client-side callbacks, selection or overflow handling, consider the static ``{% ui "menubar" %}`` components instead (see `Static menubar components`_) — they render the same markup server-side without React.

 Here is a fully featured example that renders a Users section, followed by a link to an Audit logs page, and finally a submenu with an icon for the current user's account management link and a logout button that submits a logout form.